 - Covers Always Lie: The Scarlet Witch and Carnage's corpses are on the original cover, but they're not killed in-story.

 - Crazy-Prepared: With unlimited funding and access to plenty of equipment, Frank carries a few solutions for each super he faces off against-like a magnetic mine to disable Doctor Doom's armor and an extra pistol he conceals on a spot of the battlefield where Captain America is pretty likely to toss him towards.

 - Deus ex Nukina: Which is the most efficient way to kill all the legions and legions of mutants that Marvel had in the 1990s?
-Give the X-Men and all the related X-groups a fake invitation to a last battle in the moon against the Brotherhood of Evil mutants and other evil mutants, and a similar one for the evil mutants.
-And, while they discuss who invited who, drop an atomic bomb and get rid of the whole lot, good and evil mutants alike.
+Give the X-Men, all the related X-groups, and the Brotherhood of Evil mutants a fake invitation to a last battle on the moon.
+And while they discuss who invited who, drop an atomic bomb and get rid of everyone.
 Except Wolverine...

 - Despair Event Horizon: Not Central Park but Hell's Kitchen after Punisher kills Daredevil and Frank Castle kills his oldest friend Matt Murdock.
 It's where Frank realizes he's the last Super left and he knows just what to do.

 - Disproportionate Retribution: The comic's premise in a nutshell.
 The Punisher kills every superhuman on Earth just because his family was accidentally killed by the Avengers and the X-Men and is hired to do this by an organization of people unintentionally injured by superheroes who are just too petty to let go of their grievances and consider that the heroes didn't harm them on purpose.